wloszynskiszymon/weather-app/README.md

 1. Download repository

-2. Run in the repository
+2. Run in console in the repository folder

 ```bash
 npm install